WINESCI 702 : The Science Behind Grape Production

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 16 hours of lectures, a 3 hour lab and a 1 hour tutorial,
+For this course, you can expect 16 hours of lectures, a 3-hour lab and a 1-hour tutorial, 28 hours of reading and thinking about content, and 50 hours of work on assignments/projects.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).